ndrlpzm/assignment-frontend-dec/README.md

 }
 ```

 Since the assignment doesn´t specify how data should be stored in the application a decision was made to store the data in an array consisting of Item elements.
-The item class contains the following properties:

-- key: string
-- index: number
-- image: string
-- title: string
-- description: string or undefined

-While the structure isn't the same as the one of the json objects it was done this way to make it easier to use in the application.
-To do this I'm mapping the payload right after the fetch.

 ### Auxiliary data